Praat notes

 The list

-Whether you're working interactively or writing scripts, You have to keep track of what you are doing right now,
+Which means that, whether you are working interactively or writing scripts, you have to keep track of what you left in the list, by name or ID.

 Suggestion: Think like a database